JonatanLindh/kandidat/text/rapport/rapport.typ

 This section presents the foundational theoretical concepts that were needed before beginning the project, followed by a few select previous works that utilize some of these concepts.

 == Procedural Content Generation #text(red)[William klar]
 Procedural Content Generation (PCG) is defined as “the algorithmic creation of game content with limited or indirect user input”@shaker2016procedural.
-In video games, this typically involves the automatic generation of content such as unique levels for each gameplay session or the stochastic placement of environmental elements like vegetation.
+While PCG is widely used in video games—typically involving the automatic generation of content such as unique levels for each gameplay session or the stochastic placement of environmental elements like vegetation—it also has applications beyond gaming, such as in architectural design, and data generation..
 Throughout the project procedural generation will be used in variation.

 == Noise #text(red)[ANTON typ KLAR] <background-noise-ref>
-Noise is very commonly used in a plethora of computer generated content, such as for generating mountains, textures and vegetation @proceduralgame:2016.
+Noise is very commonly used in a plethora of #text(red)[computer generated content] #text(maroon)[Staffan: Vad är skillnaden på detta om PCG?
+Om samma, använd samma i hela rapporten (gäller alla begrepp)], such as for generating mountains, textures and vegetation @proceduralgame:2016.
 Noise is generated through the use of a pseudo random function and is often stored and visualized as a texture.
 Perlin noise @perlinnoise:1985 is a famous gradient noise function founded by Ken Perlin in 1985 that has been used extensively to produce procedural content in games and films.
 Noise will be at the core of many of the things developed in this project and will be used frequently.

+#text(maroon)[Staffan: Detta förklara hur noise används och skapas men inte vad det är (inom PCG)...]

 == Terrain Generation #text(red)[William klar]
 This subsection provides an overview of height maps and the marching cubes algorithm, the two techniques used to procedurally generate terrain in the project.